 Campus Based - Visit Website

 Stony Brook University's Nursing, MS program with a Pediatric Primary Care Nurse Practitioner concentration prepares nurses as expert providers of primary healthcare to children and families.
 This 45-credit campus-based program focuses on promoting health, identifying risks, and managing acute and chronic illnesses through advanced health assessment, clinical pharmacology, and evidence-based practice.
 The program develops skills for roles as educators, leaders, consultants, advocates, and change agents.
-As a master's level program, it requires an entrance exam for admission.
-The curriculum includes comprehensive clinical practice courses and specialized pediatric nursing theory.
+As a master's level program, it requires entrance exams for admission.
+The curriculum includes comprehensive clinical practice courses and prepares graduates for advanced pediatric nursing roles.

 • Pediatric Primary Care concentration.